 We have a tuck-shop onsite, for children to purchase snacks, or drinks during their break time.

 What is the maximum amount of children per class?

 We have eight gymnasts to one coach for most classes.
 Pre-school and Recreational classes are fifteen to two coaches

 When or can my child move up to the next group/level?

 Children are continually being assessed.
 All children develop at their own pace.
 We make sure gymnasts are ready to move up before we inform parents of any changes made to a group of the gymnasts' class.
 When a coach feels that a gymnast is capable both physically, and mentally to go into the next level of training, notice will be given to you.

 We do not make changes to groups or members through the middle of a half term.
 If we see a child needs to move to a more appropriate group for their age and level, a coach will discuss this with you, and the gymnast will move during the half term.

 Do you have a half-term?

 We run classes through half term.
-The only time we break is for Easter, Summer holidays, and at Christmas.
+The only time we have a break is for Easter, the summer holidays, and Christmas.